mtkirby/mkrecon/README.md

 - dirb with multiple dictionaries on all web service ports
 - spider the discovered dirb urls
 - hydra on discovered web directories that require auth (code 401)
-- nikto on all web service ports
-- For any webservice discovered on any port: arachni, whatweb, Joomscan, WPScan, fimap, WAScan, wig, ZAP, sqlmap, skipfish, cewl, davtest, cadaver, exif, metasploit http modules
+- For any webservice discovered on any port: arachni, whatweb, Joomscan, WPScan, fimap, WAScan, nikto, wig, ZAP, sqlmap, skipfish, cewl, davtest, cadaver, exif, and metasploit http modules
 - eyewitness (screenshots) of the discovered web pages
 - routersploit on discovered telnet, ssh, ftp, web services
 - mech-dump of pages with parameters